Business Execution, The Key to Getting Over $10 million in Sales: Entrepreneur MBA 1.3

 The Entrepreneur MBA podcast’s purpose is to help EXISTING business owners grow their companies past the $10 million in revenue mark.
 Here is the host, Stephen Halasnik

-Today’s Entrepreneur MBA Podcast Topic: Business Execution, The Key to Getting Over $10 Million in Sales.
+Business Execution, The Key to Getting Over $10 million in Sales

 Dwight Cooper and his team grew PPR, which places Registered Nurses into long term temporary assignments at hospitals, past $100 million in sales over a 22 year period.